vminvsky/personal-website/_pages/about.md

 I'm interested in research applying recent ML techniques to better understanding society.

-Currently a researcher at the Max Planck Institute where I'm analyzing internet bytes with Prof. Anja Feldmann and Prof. Ingmar Weber.
+This September I will be starting as a PhD working with Arvind Narayanan and Matt Salganik.
+Until then, I've returned to EPFL to work with Robert West and dlab.

-Before moving to [Saarbrücken](https://en.wikipedia.org/wiki/Scheidt_(Saarbr%C3%BCcken)) I lived in [Lausanne](https://olympics.com/ioc/history/lausanne) for two years where I worked with Prof. Robert West.
+Prior to returning, I spent 6 months at the Max Planck Institute in [Saarbrücken](https://en.wikipedia.org/wiki/Scheidt_(Saarbr%C3%BCcken)) analyzing internet bytes with Anja Feldmann and Ingmar Weber.

-Prior to that I spent four cold winters in Toronto, Canada studying math and international relations.
-The last two of the years I had the honour of working with Prof. Ashton Anderson, Prof. Robert Soden, and Prof. Robert Bothwell!
+I got my undergrad in Toronto, Canada studying math and international relations.
+The last two of the years I had the honour of working with Ashton Anderson, Robert Soden, and Robert Bothwell!